 EU-REST European Union Radiation, Education, Staffing & Training

-This tender is proposed jointly by the European Society of Radiology (ESR), the European Federation of Organisations for Medical Physics (EFOMP), the European Federation of Radiographer Societies (EFRS) and the European Society for Radiotherapy and Oncology (ESTRO).
+This tender was proposed jointly by the European Society of Radiology (ESR), the European Federation of Organisations for Medical Physics (EFOMP), the European Federation of Radiographer Societies (EFRS) and the European Society for Radiotherapy and Oncology (ESTRO).

-The project will meet the following specific objectives:
+The project met the following specific objectives:

-• Collect and analyse data on workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation, as well as related stakeholder mapping.
+- Collect and analyse data on workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation, as well as related stakeholder mapping.

-• Draft guidelines for staffing and education andtraining for medical and other professionals involved in medical radiation applications in Member States and related stakeholder consultation.
+- Draft guidelines for staffing and education andtraining for medical and other professionals involved in medical radiation applications in Member States and related stakeholder consultation.

-• Develop conclusions and recommendations.
+- Develop conclusions and recommendations.

-The ESTRO Experts are:
+The ESTRO Experts were:

 Yavuz Anacak, radiation oncologist, Izmir/TR